MathiaasGH/addition/USE_APPLI.md

 To use the application, you can:
 - Use an R IDE,
 - Run it from the terminal

-- **❌ In any case, be careful not to open the project directly from the exported git folder.
-You need to copy this folder into another directory (bug to be fixed) ❌**

 ### Using an R IDE
   Once the `app.R` file is imported into your IDE, you can run the code by pressing the run button specific to your development environment.
   In RStudio, the button looks like this (Run App).